 Installation, photography, video

-“In my work the history, the developments in time, and how this influences the lives of human beings, have a crucial role.
+“History and developments in time, and how they influence people’s lives, play a crucial role in my work.
 Home, being at home, migration and identity are the main themes.
-Home as the place where you are familiar with, where you grew up and feel safe.
-The loss of a home is as the loss of a fundamental base, sometimes even losing a piece of one’s identity,” Anneke Savert describes her artistic-creative starting point.
+Home as the place you are familiar with, where you grew up and feel safe.
+The loss of home is like the loss of a fundamental basis, sometimes even the loss of a piece of one’s identity,” Anneke Savert describes her artistic-creative starting point.